-If you’ve lost income due to COVID-19, you’re not alone.
+If you’ve lost income and looking to make some extra cash due to COVID-19, you’re not alone.
 Millions of Americans are currently unemployed or furloughed with no clear answer of when things will get back to normal.
 If you’re like most people stuck at home, you’re looking for ways to make the most of your time quarantined.
 You’re also likely looking for ways to make some extra cash to make ends meet.

 If you’ve ever considered trying to take a chance with the stock market – now is a great period to give it a try.
 Being successful in trading requires some upfront learning and education.
 If you already have some open time, why not put it towards learning a skill that could exponentially increase your income?

-What’s the best way to get started?
+What’s the best way to get started making some extra cash?
 What style of trading is right for new traders?
 Let’s chat about how to make some extra cash while quarantined by trading from home.

 Trading Styles for Quick Cash

 When you’re looking to earn cash fast, you aren’t looking for long-term investing.
 While investment portfolios are terrific for retirement planning, they don’t do much to help you earn cash today.

 There are a few different trading options to consider for making extra cash.
 They include: